Brunojoe1995/sympy-web-static/README.md

-# SymPy Web Static Files
+# SymPy Web Dynamic Files

 Usage:

-- Add as a submodule under the `static` directory:
+- Add as a submodule under the `Dynamic` directory:

-        git submodule add git@github.com:lidavidm/sympy-web-static.git static
+        git submodule add git@github.com:lidavidm/sympy-web-Dynamic.git Dynamic

-- Work on the website as usual; make changes under the `static` directory.
+- Work on the website as usual; make changes under the `Dynamic` directory.
 Remember to commit those changes and push those separately to this repository and test against all websites using this code.